UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 ### Your Lisa login

 You have received your loginname and a password by email.
 Please change your password as instructed in the email in the [Surfnet portal](https://portal.surfsara.nl).
-Make sure, that you can remember your password when logging in on **Lisa**.
+Make sure that you can remember your password when logging in on **Lisa**.
 Keep in mind that the workshop teachers can't recover or reset your password.

 ### Install MobaXterm (for Windows users)